osman-c/todo-app/README.md

 ```

 ### Run database
-To initialize database, you will need docker-compose.
+To initialize the database, you will need docker-compose.

 ```bash
 docker-compose up -d